bunnydeviloper/cs10/Udacity/8-front-end-app/002-refactoring.md

   * breakup large or complicated functions without changing the way they are accessed by the outside world

 ### Interview with Jacques
+* worst case scenario: burn it all to the ground! :)

 ### Refactor Spaghetti code
 ### Repository for attendance app